Allan State School: History

 By the 1960s enrolment numbers had dropped to fewer than 26 pupils and in 1966 there were only 11 students attending.
 The department reported that "consideration is at present being given to the possibility of the closure of the Allan State School as a result of transport of children to a Warwick school".
 In 1967 the school was closed and the following year the property was sold into private ownership and was subsequently established as a farm.

 In 2017, the former Allan State School changed ownership and during that year, renovations were undertaken to the Suter teacher's residence.
 These renovations included a gable-roofed extension to the southeast of the rear annexe, and an addition to the northwest side of the building.
 The bathroom was converted into a hallway, and the kitchen to a bedroom; and a new kitchen and pantry was installed.
 The dividing wall between the 1886 addition's rooms was removed, with bulkhead retained.
 Most wall and ceiling linings were plastered, except for a beaded board ceiling to the 1886 addition's rooms.
 A c.
 1952 enclosure of the front verandah was re-opened, and the verandah was largely reconstructed to the early detailing.
 The following year, in 2018, the Suter teaching building was re-levelled, with original timber stumps retained where viable.

 In 2019 there were only three Suter-designed timber teaching buildings entered in the Queensland Heritage Register: Waterford State School, Mutdapilly State School and Morayfield State School.
 The teacher's residence is the only known surviving Suter-designed teacher's residence in Queensland.

 The school site has changed little since the school was first established in the 1870s.
 In 2019 it remains in private ownership, the house is used as a private residence, and the teaching building is used as an office.
 The former school evokes a sense of the past and is a reminder of the way generations of Allan State School children went to school.
 Operating from 1872 to 1967, Allan State School, has played an important role in the Allan district.
 Generations of students have been taught there and many social events held at the school since its establishment.

+State Library of Queensland holds Sandy Creek State School and Allan community records in their collection.